 The reform of the PHE also established (OHID).
 As a focus on, for example, smoking cessation and obesity, it also has an aim to "act on the wider factors that contribute to people's health, such as work, housing and education".
 Like UKHSA this will have a regional as well as national perspective.
-Figure 1 shows a schematic of how the organisations are represented at national, regional, and local level
+Figure 1 shows a schematic of how the organisations are represented at national and local level.

-Figure 1: NHS and Public Health Structures from the National to Local level in Norfolk and Waveney
+Figure 1: NHS and Local Authority Structures (National to Local)